Home > Audit Logs

 All of the filers can be used together to help you narrow down your search (ie, you can filter out Widgets within a specific time range).

-Audit Log information is collected on all accounts, however, the information is only available for viewing on Premier plans and up.
+Audit Log information is collected on all accounts, however, the information is only available for viewing on an Enterprise plan.
 Audit logs are kept in the account for the life of the account until cancellation.

 Published January 5, 2015